Rajput leader's killing: Protests erupt in Rajasthan, Governor Mishra calls Amit Shah | Law-Order

 Markets were closed in Jaipur and some other Rajasthan districts and protesters blocked roads and stopped trains on Wednesday after a bandh call by the Rashtriya Rajput Karni Sena over the killing of its chief Sukhdev Singh Gogamedi.

-Markets remained closed in Jaipur, Kota, Bundi, Ajmer, Sawai Madhopur, Chittorgarh, Jhalawar, Baran and some other districts while a mass rally was taken out in Udaipur amid heavy deployment of police.
+Markets remained closed in Jaipur, Kota, Bundi, Ajmer, Sawai Madhopur, Chittorgarh, Jhalawar, Baran and some other districts while a mass rally was taken out in Udaipur and a demonstration was held at the collectorate circle amid heavy deployment of police.

-An incident of stone pelting was also reported from Gurjar ki Thadi in Jaipur, but policemen dispersed the gathering.
-Some people also protested outside the BJP office here.

 There was no movement of public transport in Jaipur and the services of roadways buses were also affected, officials said.
 Long traffic jam was witnessed at 200-foot bypass in the capital city that leads to Delhi as protesters blocked the highway.

-The supporters of Gogamedi gathered in the Khatipura area here in the morning from where they moved to other parts of the city asking shopkeepers to shut their shops.
+The supporters of Gogamedi gathered in the Khatipura area here in the morning from where they moved to other parts of the city asking shopkeepers to shut their establishments.

+Khatipura road in Jaipur was blocked while Rajput community members in large numbers were sitting outside the Metro Mass Hospital in the Mansarovar area where Gogamedi's body is kept.

 Similar protests took place in Jodhpur and Udaipur as well but remained peaceful.
 The effects of the bandh call were seen in other districts too as people refrained from venturing out.